varunsrinivas23/terra-cloud/README.md

 # terra-cloud

-#this module is used to create a ec2-instance
+#this repo will create ec2 instance from Jenkinsjob